JiangJinsong/CP3407-myclean-app-group-10/README.md

 # cp3407-project-v2025 (MyClean App)

+## Topic
+A Booking and Management Platform for Cleaning Services

 ## Project Overview
 MyClean is a one-stop home cleaning service booking platform.
 Customers can register, browse available services, place orders, and manage their bookings;